 |Puerto Banus||64 km||€83.22||€97.96|

 The taxis have changed quite a bit over the years.
-Firstly, there were only taxis that could take maximum of 4 people.
+Firstly, there were only taxis that would take maximum of 4 people.
 Secondly they didn´t have meters which was a nightmare.
-People were getting ripped off left, right and centre.
-So, we´re pleased to tell you that it´s changed.
+People were getting ripped off left, right and centre, so, we´re pleased to tell you that it´s changed.

 A few years ago, the Spanish taxis finally had meters installed, so the end price should be clear, just make sure the meter is on!
 There are obviously additional charges for picking up at the airport (15.50€), travelling on Weekends, Public Holidays and different times of day.
 There is also a sign at the taxi rank which sets outs the fares to the most popular destinations.